How to Get Started with Wallets on Sui

 Create an account

-After installing a wallet extension, the interface should give options to create a new wallet or import an existing one.
+After installing a wallet extension or mobile wallet, the interface should give options to create a new wallet or import an existing one.
 You can create an account with one wallet, then import that account into other wallets.
 Launching any of these wallets will show your token balance on the network.

 When creating a new account, some wallets let you sign in with existing account credentials from services such as Google, Twitch, or Facebook.
 Wallets using this method rely on zkLogin, a feature native to Sui that makes it much easier to create an account while keeping your login details secure.